atopile/atopile/docs/view.md

 Other larger components will show up as scattered signals that can be moved around to relevant places.

-#### Moving, rotating, mirroring components
+#### Selecting, moving, rotating, mirroring components

-To rotate, you can select a component and press the `R` key.
-To mirror a signal, you can use the `F` key.
+To select a component, simply click on it.
+To select multiple components, press the cmd/ctrl key while selecting nodes.
+To rotate, select a component and press the `R` key.
+To mirror a signal, you can use the `F` key (only signals can be mirrored for the moment).
 To move a component, simply drag and drop it with your mouse.

 ## Navigate within your design